The recording may not reflect the most recent changes to this article.

 There are lots of approaches to technical AI safety, including:

-Research to increase the robustness of neural networks — making sure that the sorts of behaviour neural networks display when exposed to one set of inputs continues when exposed to inputs they haven’t previously been exposed to, in order to prevent AI systems changing to unsafe behaviour.
+Research to increase the robustness of neural networks.
+This work involves ensuring that the sorts of behaviour neural networks display when exposed to one set of inputs continues when exposed to inputs they haven’t previously been exposed to, in order to prevent AI systems changing to unsafe behaviour.
+See section 2 of Unsolved Problems in AI safety for more.

 The Center for AI Safety is a nonprofit that does technical research and promotion of safety in the wider machine learning community.

 OpenAI, founded in 2015, is a lab that is trying to build artificial general intelligence that is safe and benefits all of humanity.
-OpenAI is well known for its language models like GPT-3, and has a safety team and a governance team.
+OpenAI is well known for its language models like GPT-4.
+Like DeepMind, it is not principally focused on safety, but has a safety team and a governance team.
 Jan Leike (head of the alignment team) has some blog posts on how he thinks about AI alignment.

 Redwood Research is an AI safety research organisation, whose first big project attempted to make sure language models (like GPT-3) produce output following certain rules with very high probability, in order to address failure modes too rare to show up in standard training.